microsoft/vscode-docs/docs/editor/emmet.md

 ---
 # Emmet in Visual Studio Code

-Visual Studio Code has had Emmet support for expanding abbbreviations and snippets from the very beginning.
-Over the years support for rest of the the [Emmet Actions](https://docs.emmet.io/actions/) was added as well.
-Most recently in the July 2017 release of VS Code, we have done a major overhaul of the code behind  Emmet that has enabled us to give you features like Emmet in the suggestions/auto-completion list and multi-cursor support.
+Visual Studio Code supports most of the the [Emmet Actions](https://docs.emmet.io/actions/) including expanding of [Emmet abbbreviations and snippets](https://docs.emmet.io/cheat-sheet/).

+In the July 2017 release of VS Code, we introduced Emmet 2.0 that has enabled us to give you features like Emmet in the suggestions/auto-completion list and multi-cursor support.
 Read more on the why's and how's of this major overhaul in [Emmet 2.0 blog post](https://code.visualstudio.com/blogs/2017/08/07/emmet-2.0).

 ## How to expand Emmet abbreviations and snippets?